 Extraction of juice and modifying the degree of solids in the juice prior to fermentation is a key step in white winemaking.
-If the juice contains high levels of suspended solids, this can lead to "detrimental effects on wine quality", although many winemakers today experiment with varying levels of juice solids to achieve style diversity in their white wines.
+If the juice contains high levels of suspended solids, this can lead to although many winemakers today experiment with varying levels of juice solids to achieve style diversity in their white wines.
 Reduction of suspended solids prior to fermentation should typically occur quickly, while trying to minimise the amount of juice lost during the process.
 Flotation is one process that can be used to achieve both of these aims.